AmplitudeAudio/doc-sdk/docs/api/engine/FaderInstance/index.md

 !!! function "[[nodiscard]] inline eFaderState GetState() const"

-    Get the state of this Fader.
+    Gets the state of this Fader.

     :material-keyboard-return: **Return**